 Simmer the Sancocho.
 Add tomato sauce and enough water or stock to cover.
 Adjust with salt and pepper.

-Bring to a boil over high heat, then reduce heat, cover and simmer for 2.5 to 3 hours too let the meat cook, or until the meats and vegetables are tender.
+Bring to a boil over high heat, then reduce heat to medium-low heat, cover and simmer for 2.5 to 3 hours too let the meat cook, or until the meats and vegetables are tender.

 Plantains.
 Remove the plantains from the stew and mash them slightly in a separate bowl.
 Return to the pot and cook another 2 minutes.